BA/MA in Earth Sciences

 Requirements for admission are satisfactory completion of at least three earth sciences courses and an overall grade point average of 3.5 or higher.
 Students combine coursework and directed research leading to a required thesis.
 For further information, contact Professor Lawford Anderson in the department.

-For general information, please refer to BA/MA Programs.
+For general information, please refer to the BA/Master’s Programs section of this Bulletin.

 The BA/MA in Earth Sciences requires the completion of 36 courses (144 credits), of which 8 courses must be at the graduate level (500 or above), and a master’s thesis.
 Four of the required 8 courses must be Earth Sciences courses, including at least two non-research Earth Sciences courses (other than GRS ES 699).
 Three of the eight required courses can be research courses associated with thesis research.